capsuleismail/Parkinsons-Telemonitoring-Dataset/README.md

 Each instance (row) in the dataset represents a voice recording taken from a patient at a specific time.
 The dataset includes 16 biomedical voice measures derived from speech signals.
 Two target variables indicate Parkinson’s severity:
-Motor UPDRS (Unified Parkinson’s Disease Rating Scale) Total UPDRS
+Motor UPDRS.
+(Unified Parkinson’s Disease Rating Scale) Total UPDRS.

 1. **Target Overview.** <br/>
 2. **How do Shimmer(dB)' and 'Jitter(%)' values behave on time.** <br/>